djalbat/murmuration/README.md

 ### Using transactions

-It is recommended that all database operations are run in the context of transactions.
+Ideally, all database operations should be run in the context of transactions.
 There is a single `transaction()` function that allows you to do this.
 It takes a `configuration` argument , an `operations` argument , a `callback` argument and a mandatory `context` argument.
 The callback provided will have a `completed` argument and the context must be a plain old JavaScript object.

 The `transaction()` function makes use of the `context` object itself, consequently the object's `connection`, `operations` and `completed` properties are reserved.